 source .venv/bin/activate

-CMD="..." # TODO: Add with the command to measure
+# TODO: Replace with command to measure

-# Run CMD and measure energy consumption
+# Run command and measure energy consumption

 python3 - <<EOF

-import pyRAPL, os
+import emt, json, os

 os.system("""$CMD""")